TERREMEMBER/znbase/docs/content/v2.0/admin/yb-ctl.md

 showAsideToc: true
 ---

-The `yb-ctl` utility, located in the bin directory of YugabyteDB home, provides a simple command line interface for administering local clusters used for development and learning.
+The `yb-ctl` utility, located in the bin directory of ZNbaseDB home, provides a simple command line interface for administering local clusters used for development and learning.
 It invokes the [`yb-master`](../../reference/configuration/yb-master/) and [`yb-tserver`](../../reference/configuration/yb-tserver/) binaries to perform the necessary administration.

 ## Syntax

-Run `yb-ctl` commands from the YugabyteDB home directory.
+Run `yb-ctl` commands from the ZNbaseDB home directory.

 ```sh
 ./bin/yb-ctl [ command ] [ argument, argument2, ... ]